 Optional Glucose Alarms

-Optional glucose alarms available for the FreeStyle Libre 2 sensor and the FreeStyle LibreLink app let you know the minute your glucose is too low or too high.¤
+Optional glucose alarms available for the FreeStyle LibreLink app let you know the minute your glucose is too low or too high.¤

 5x more readings power up to 5x faster alarms1 that let you know the minute your glucose is too high or too